kimimaula/portfolio_be_v3/readme.md

    Replace `your_mongo_uri_here`, `your_secret_key_here`, and `your_email_api_key_here` with actual values.
 6. Save the `.env` file and close it.

+## Connecting to a Database

+Local

+1. Install a local version of mongodb.
+Instructions can be found at https://www.prisma.io/dataguide/mongodb/setting-up-a-local-mongodb-database
+2. Create a database with the name regov
+3. Connect the api to the database by replacing "your_mongo_uri_here" with the local instance of mongoDB

+MongoDB Atlas

+1. Create an account and create a database named regov
+2. Create a connection string
+3. Connect the api to the database by replacing "your_mongo_uri_here" with the local instance of mongoDB

 ## Running the Application

 `npm run start`